Watch the first video, jump to the list of videos, or keep reading to learn about the course!

 While you can skip around, this is designed to be an actual course—so later videos will refer to material from earlier ones.
 I recommend you start with the first class to begin your journey in this course and then go in order!

-In addition to the formal course, I encourage you to visit the “Learn of Me” page to find several independent projects you can do to learn more about Jesus Christ and draw closer to him.
+In addition to the videos and their related materials, I encourage you to visit the “Learn of Me” page to find several independent projects you can do to learn more about Jesus Christ and draw closer to him.

 Many people deserve credit for their help in the creation of this course.
 I list several people here, knowing that I will unintentionally leave out many people, for which I apologize.